mel182/preferenceNotifier/README.md

 # Preference Notifier
 This is an Android libary which enabled all UI components to be notified when a shared preference value is updated and added.
 Although Android provided a native Android [PreferenceActivity](https://developer.android.com/reference/android/preference/PreferenceActivity), but it was deprecated in API level 29.
-The preference notifier is an easy to use library which can easily be migrated from your existent shared preference.
+The preference notifier is an easy to use library which can easily be migrated with your existent shared preference.

 ## Dependencies